-- (3) The Assistant Branch Chief who is the supervisor of the involved officer. - (4) The Director of IPR (or designee). - (5) A Commander or Captain who is the supervisor of the involved officer (RU Manager). - b.
-Advisory members - (1) The Office of Accountability and Professional Standards manager. - (2) Representative from Bureau of Human Resources. - (3) Representative from City Attorney's Office. - (4) The Internal Affairs Division Manager. - (5) Review Board Coordinator. - (6) Representative of Commissioner in Charge of the Bureau ("Commissioner in Charge"). - (7) Representative of the Training Division. - (8) The Assistant Chief(s) that are not the supervisor of the involved member. - c.
+- (3) Representative from City Attorney's Office. - (4) The Internal Affairs Division Manager. - (5) Review Board Coordinator. - (6) Representative of Commissioner in Charge of the Bureau ("Commissioner in Charge"). - (7) Representative of the Training Division. - (8) The Assistant Chief(s) that are not the supervisor of the involved member. - c.
 Representatives/Individuals that may also be present during the presentation of the case include: - (1) Bargaining Units - (2) Involved Member - 2.
-However, when the incident to be reviewed by the board involves the following use of force incidents, one additional citizen member drawn on a rotating basis from the pool of current Citizen Review Committee members, as those members are described in Code Section 3.21.080, and one additional peer member shall serve on the Board, for a total of seven voting members.
+However, when the incident to be reviewed by the board involves the following any use of force-incidents, including all officer involved shootings, all in-custody deaths, any physical injury caused by an officer that requires hospitalization, and any use of force case referred to the Board pursuant to Code Subsection 3.20.140 B.1.a. or Code Subsection 3.20.140 B.1.e., one additional citizen member drawn on a rotating basis from the pool of current Citizen Review Committee members, as those members are described in Code Section 3.21.080, and one additional peer member shall serve on the Board, for a total of seven voting members.
 A quorum of six voting members, including two citizen members, and the RU manager or designee, and four Advisory members is required to be present to make recommendations to the Chief.